astronuthusband/typist/README.md

 ## 🚀 Live Demo

-If deployed, you can try it here:
+You can try it here:
 👉 https://typist-zkqj.onrender.com

 ---